DelBierzo/porcentaje_panadero/README.md

 * **Modificación de la Tarjeta:** La tarjeta avanzada de Lovelace incluye por defecto deslizadores interactivos manuales (`number.temperatura_...`).
 Si deseas que el panel muestre la lectura real de tu termómetro físico en lugar del slider, debes editar el código YAML de tu tarjeta avanzada y **reemplazar la entidad del número manual por tu sensor real** (por ejemplo, cambiar `number.temperatura_ambiente` por `sensor.tu_termometro_cocina_temperature`).

-### 🇬🇧 English
-To enable actionable safety alerts when deleting or modifying a formula, you must add the automations from the [`automations.yaml`](https://github.com/DelBierzo/porcentaje_panadero/blob/main/english/automations.yaml) file to your server.
-This allows you to confirm or deny the action directly from an interactive notification on your mobile phone.

-## 📝 Important Notes on Physical Temperature Sensors

-If you configure a **physical temperature sensor** (Zigbee, Wi-Fi, etc.) during the initial setup instead of using the manual sliders, please note the following step for your dashboard:

-* **Dashboard Modification:** The advanced Lovelace card uses manual interactive sliders (`number.temperatura_...`) by default.
-To display the actual live reading from your physical kitchen thermometer instead of the manual input slider, you must edit your advanced card YAML code and **replace the manual number entity with your actual sensor entity** (e.g., changing `number.temperatura_ambiente` to `sensor.your_kitchen_thermometer_temperature`).

----

 ## 🎛️ Tarjetas Lovelace (Modos de Uso)